 Having said that, there is no way to avoid an API-led architecture given the numerous advantages it brings in terms of efforts and cost saving, time to market, reusability, and the flexibility it provides to replace backend systems without impacting the existing implementation.
 Therefore, considering the changing trends, security must be rethought with the adaption of newer architectural designs, with an allocation of resources, and by implementing practices that continuously challenge in-place security through ethical testing uncovering areas for improvements.

 Incepta enables businesses to secure their systems by detecting vulnerabilities in applications using comprehensive and robust testing methods with vulnerability detection at various stages of the development life cycle.

-Are you looking to put in place practices that continuously challenge in-place security through ethical testing uncovering areas for improvements?
-Connect with Incepta for ways to transform your business.
+Are you looking to put in place best practices that continuously challenge in-place security through ethical testing uncovering areas for improvements?
+Connect with Incepta for a complete security audit of your APIs.

 Incepta’s 4-Level API Service Offering

 Incepta can help develop a roadmap and plan by studying current organization processes and identifying areas of opportunity where API integration can drive efficiency and productivity.

 Incepta’s team of experienced Integration architects will help develop a comprehensive and scalable architecture that meets organizational business needs while remaining cost-effective, leveraging the power of MuleSoft – the leading Integration Platform for APIs.
 Incepta is proud to be a preferred partner to MuleSoft.